 [0:37:00]

 – and there were four people aboard from Iowa, and they wanted to see Beale Street.
 Well, of course, at that time it was being demolished.
 So, I suggested if they wanted to see it, there was really nothing there to see except debris, but they got a cab ‘cause I would not have walked on Beale Street.

+Begin Segment 8: [0:37:38]

 Oh, we used to go there for – I believe it was on a Thursday night when they had a midnight performance at the black theater, Beale Street Theater.
 I mean, they would allow whites in.

 [0:38:00]

-Interviewer 2: What was the performance?
+Bena Cates: What was the performance?

-Interviewee: It was their regular performance, singing, dancing, things like that.
+Busby: It was their regular performance, singing, dancing, things like that.

-Interviewer 2: I’ll bet it was good.
+Bena Cates: I’ll bet it was good.

-Interviewee: It was most entertaining.
+Busby: It was most entertaining.

-Interviewer 2: Were they local people or a circuit?
+Bena Cates: Were they local people or a circuit?

-Interviewee: They were local, local, and then, of course, Kings down on – well, it was south Fort, had the most wonderful barbeque that I have ever tasted, and he had this section for whites, and then a wall with openings, and this section was for the black people.
+Busby: They were local, local, and then, of course, Kings down on – well, it was south Forth, had the most wonderful barbeque that I have ever tasted, and he had this section for whites, and then a wall with openings, and this section was for the black people.

 [0:39:00]